 Over 100 incarcerated individuals learned about the effects of crime as they listened intently to the speakers.
 They also participated in a question-and-answer session as well as some light wellness exercises.

-“Open up your mind and heart to the fact that for some people, prison is the best opportunity to turn your life around,” said Edward Cervantes from Just Detention International.
+“Open your mind and heart to the fact that even under the harsh realities of incarceration, people can still grow and begin turning their lives around,” said Edward Cervantes from Just Detention International.
 “Even in difficult circumstances.”

 Story, video and photos by Ryan A. Herrera, TV specialist